 - 14. Click Select Primary to indicate that the Services Director will act as a Primary Services Director, either as a standalone node or in an HA Pair. - 15.
 Click Next.

-Continue from this process from "Defining a Service Endpoint Address" on page 86.
+You can now add a Service Endpoint Address, see "Defining a Service Endpoint Address" on page 80.

 Defining a Service Endpoint Address